Lion: Fossil records

-Additionally, in 1938 paleontologist Paulus Deraniyagala named a subspecies P. l. sinhaleyus based on two fossils, a lower left carnassial and a damaged right lower canine tooth, both excavated from deposits in Kuruwita, Sri Lanka.
+Additionally, in 1938, paleontologist Paulus Deraniyagala named a subspecies P. l. sinhaleyus based on two fossils, a lower left carnassial and a damaged right lower canine tooth, both excavated from deposits in Kuruwita, Sri Lanka.
 He called it "narrower and more elongate" but otherwise failed to distinguish P. l. sinhaleyus from other lion subspecies.
-A subsequent study of felid fossils from the Kuruwita deposits in 2005 described the fossils in further detail but only assigned to them to P. leo.
+A subsequent study of felid fossils from the Kuruwita deposits in 2005 described the fossils in further detail but only assigned them to P. leo.